openbmc/phosphor-power/phosphor-regulators/docs/config_file/README.md

 directory.
 This avoids the need to build and install a new firmware image on the BMC.

+The test directory might not exist on the BMC.
+If it is missing, create it using the following command:

+`mkdir /etc/phosphor-regulators`

 ### Search Order

 The `phosphor-regulators` application will search the installation directories in the following order to find a config file:
 1. test directory
 2. standard directory

+### Firmware Updates

+When a new firmware image is installed on the BMC, it will update the config file in the standard directory.

+The test directory will **not** be modified by a firmware update.
+If a config file exists in the test directory, it will continue to override the config file in the standard directory.

 ## Loading and Reloading